Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6He0p-HIlb8.md

 ### Transcript

-> god of war cosplay when when i get beefcakes i am not beefcake enough
+> god of war cosplay when when I get beefcakes I am not beefcake enough